wp-plugins/prosperent-suite/README.txt

 * **Auto-Linker** is done either in the settings or on a page or post using the shortcode generator in the Gear icon dropdown.
 You can turn words or phrases into affiliate links.
 * **ProsperLinks** is completely automated, once turned on (it is on by default), the plugin will begin affiliating links or re-affiliating links to better converting, high commission merchants.
 * **ContentInserter** automatically places products within all posts and pages on your blog.
-* **ProsperAds** are ads that you can either place on individual pages using the shortcode which is created from the Gear icon dropdown.

 = Additional Notes for Installation =